wyniemko/Automated-Maintenance-Inspection-for-Amazon-Conveyor-Belts/README.md

 - os.listdir(): to get the list of files in a directory.
 - os.path.join(): to join two or more path components.

+## Part 0: Updates

+All steps below have been integreated into a flask web server.
+A home page, belt maintenance report, and data page has been added.

 ## Part 1: Video Capture

 In the first part of the code, the user is prompted to enter the speed and length of a conveyor belt.
 The cycle length of the belt is then calculated using the formula: